 Oh the practicality of food safety and handling!
 Here’s a technique that might be boring but is wildly important, useful, and practical.
 You must always sterilize hot sauce bottles, otherwise your hot sauce will only keep for a week or two in the fridge.
 Sterilization of the bottle is part of what makes it stable at room temperature for a longer period of time.

 You also need to sterilize jars for canning, pickling, and my personal favorite jams.
-This tutorial is the first part of the June Craft in Style Subscription Box – that’s our subscription box full of unique craft supplies delivered to your door each month.
+This tutorial was the first part of the June 2019 Craft in Style Subscription Box – that’s our subscription box full of unique craft supplies delivered to your door each month.
 And I promise this is the only part of the box that isn’t totally fun and interesting!

 So let’s get starting on How to Sterilize Hot Sauce Jars!